 Bleaching is the absolute worst- it literally strips the color (and everything else) from your hair strands.
 Adding color after you’ve bleached it doesn’t make it any better.

 If you dye your hair, you risk damaging your hair texture, stripping away vital moisture and luster, and losing entire locs completely.
-Even dying your roots alone can be a dangerous task.
+Even dying your roots alone can be a dangerous task and produce harmful effects.

 WHAT TO DO ABOUT IT: If you must dye your hair, I only recommend the pure powdered henna because it strengthens and conditions your hair.
 All other types of henna, natural dyes, chemical dyes are strongly discouraged.